gfargo/fargo-flags/README.md

 # Fargo Flags

-A **type-safe feature flags system** designed as a **shadcn-style component registry**.
-Drop-in installation, zero build steps, and full TypeScript support.

-## ✨ Key Features
+A **streamlined toolkit** built on top of [Vercel's Flags SDK](https://flags-sdk.dev/) that adds **shadcn-style component registry distribution**, **interactive CLI tools**, and **enhanced developer experience** for type-safe feature flags in Next.js.

+## ✨ What Fargo Flags Adds to Vercel's Flags SDK

+While [Vercel's Flags SDK](https://flags-sdk.dev/) provides the solid foundation of "flags as code" with server-side resolution and type safety, Fargo Flags enhances the experience with:

 - 🎯 **One-file-per-flag** architecture with individual flag definitions
-- 🔒 **Type-safe** end-to-end with Zod schema validation
+- 🛠️ **Interactive CLI wizard** - guided flag creation with automatic registry updates
+- 🔍 **Consistency checker** - validate flag registry integrity in CI/CD
+- 📦 **shadcn-style registry** - drop-in installation via component registry
+- 🧪 **Enhanced testing** - easy flag overrides for tests and Storybook
+- 🎨 **React components** - `<Flag>` conditional rendering and providers
+- 📚 **Comprehensive docs** - interactive demo and complete usage guide
-- 🚀 **Zero build step** - static imports with checked-in aggregator
+- 🔧 **Zero build step** - static imports with checked-in aggregator

+## 🤝 Built on Vercel's Flags SDK

+Fargo Flags is a **thin layer of abstraction** that enhances [Vercel's Flags SDK](https://flags-sdk.dev/) with streamlined tooling and distribution.
+We embrace the Flags SDK's core principles:

+- **Flags as code** - declarative flag definitions with consistent call sites
+- **Server-side resolution** - flags resolve on the server for security and performance
+- **No vendor lock-in** - your flag logic stays in your codebase
-- 🌐 **SSR-first** - server-side resolution with client hydration
+- **Type safety** - full TypeScript support with runtime validation

-- 🔐 **Security-focused** - server-only vs client-exposed flag control
+### What We Add

+While the Flags SDK provides the solid foundation, Fargo Flags makes it **easier to adopt and scale**:

+- **Interactive CLI wizard** for creating flags without manual boilerplate
+- **Automatic registry management** - no need to manually maintain imports
+- **Component registry distribution** - install via shadcn-style commands
-- 🛠️ **Developer tools** - interactive wizard and consistency checker
+- **Enhanced React integration** - providers, hooks, and conditional components
-- 🧪 **Testing ready** - easy flag overrides for tests and Storybook
+- **Testing utilities** - easy flag overrides for development and QA
-- 📦 **Registry distribution** - install components via shadcn CLI
+- **Consistency validation** - catch configuration drift in CI/CD

+Think of it as **"Flags SDK with batteries included"** - same great foundation, enhanced developer experience.

 ## 🚀 Quick Start